openvocab/ovn/mkdocs/docs/algorithms/track.md

 Also, this logic is used in other features, like "contribution economy" calculations.

 Terminology note:
-* `previous` and `next` bring back the element one layer backwards or forwards
+* `previous` and `next` bring back the element one flow step" backwards or forwards
-* `track` and `trace` bring back the whole resource flow forwards or backwards, starting with a resource or an economic event
+* `track` and `trace` bring back the whole resource flow forwards or backwards, starting with a resource (or a deliver-service? or... ?)

 ### Previous and next logic